Nike Girls Basketball Camp Seattle University

 at Nike Basketball Camps

 Join Head Coach Suzy Barcomb and her Redhawks staff for another summer of drills, skills and fun!
-This complete skills camp covers individual skill development, competitive scrimmages and game tactic lectures to help female athletes gain confidence and reach their fullest basketball potential.
+Attend the complete skills camp to focus on individual skill development, competitive scrimmages and game tactic understanding or join the Seattle University ID Camp for high-intensity training that mimics a Division 1 college practice atmosphere.

-- Daily emphasis on individual development, team play, and more
+- Daily emphasis on individual development, team play skills and positional work

-- In-depth discussions on basketball situational play and game management
+- In-depth, off-court discussions on basketball situational play and game/time management

 - View More Details ⟩